October 12, 2023Review Recipe

 For The Topping (Optional):

 - 3 cups of cooked white rice

-Brown Sugar: You could replace this with a half cup of honey to make honey sesame chicken if you wish.
+BROWN SUGAR: You could replace this with a half cup of honey to make honey sesame chicken if you wish.

-Buttermilk: If you don’t have buttermilk, you could use whole milk with two tablespoons of lemon juice added.
+BUTTERMILK: If you don’t have buttermilk, you could use whole milk with two tablespoons of lemon juice added.

-STEP ONE: In a small saucepan, saute the ginger and garlic paste in sesame oil for one to two minutes.
+STEP ONE: In a small saucepan, sauté the ginger and garlic paste in sesame oil for one to two minutes.

 STEP FOUR: Simmer over medium heat, whisking occasionally, for about ten minutes or until the sauce thickens to a syrupy consistency.
 Remove from the heat.

 STEP FIVE: While the sauce is simmering, fill a stockpot or deep frying pan with two or three inches of oil.
 Affix a food thermometer to the side of the pan and heat the oil to 350°F. This will take about ten minutes.

 STEP SIX: While the oil is heating, whisk together the salt, pepper, and flour in a bowl.
 Pour the buttermilk into a second bowl.

 STEP SEVEN: Dip each piece of chicken into the flour mixture, into the buttermilk, and then back into the flour mixture.
 Set aside.